Shane Theriot: Music career

 Theriot was first featured on Mark Varney's 1992 Guitar on the Edge CD series with an original composition, "In Between."
 In 1996 he began playing with The Neville Brothers, with whom he performed until 2003, touring nationally and internationally.
 In addition to his work with the band, he worked extensively with both Art Neville and Aaron Neville on solo projects.

 In the 1990s he also began working as a session guitarist, and later began recording his own music.
 Theriot has released four albums as a leader since 2000: Still Motion (2017), Dirty Power (2009), The Grease Factor (2003), and Highway 90 (2000).

-Theriot has either recorded or performed with a wide variety of artists in virtually all styles of music including The Neville Brothers, Hall and Oates, Boz Scaggs, LeAnn Rimes, Beyoncé, Harry Connick Jr., Allen Toussaint, Dr. John, Willie Nelson (he also makes an uncredited appearance in the movie The Dukes of Hazzard with Willie Nelson in band scene), Madeleine Peyroux, Sam Moore of Sam and Dave, Aaron Neville, Maria Muldaur, Larry Carlton, John Waite, Leni Stern, Zachary Richard, Steve Earle, Idris Muhammad, Blue Floyd, Marc Broussard, Slim Whitman, The Syn (with Chris Squire and Alan White of Yes), and Little Feat among others.
+Theriot has either recorded or performed with a wide variety of artists in virtually all styles of music including The Neville Brothers, Hall and Oates, Boz Scaggs, LeAnn Rimes, Beyoncé, Harry Connick Jr., Allen Toussaint, Dr. John, Willie Nelson (he also makes an uncredited appearance in the movie The Dukes of Hazzard with Willie Nelson in band scene), Madeleine Peyroux, Sam Moore of Sam and Dave, Aaron Neville, Maria Muldaur, Larry Carlton, John Waite, Leni Stern, Zachary Richard, Howard Jones, Todd Rundgren, Dave Stewart, Glen Tilbrook (Squeeze), Wynonna Judd, Steve Earle, Idris Muhammad, Blue Floyd, Marc Broussard, Slim Whitman, The Syn (with Chris Squire and Alan White of Yes), and Little Feat among others.
 He spent three years on and off in Boz Scaggs' touring band, and as of 2020 he is musical director for Hall and Oates' touring band.